M7799g/M7799g/Code-Review-Guidelines.md

 CI to test code on Linux, macOS and AppVeyor to test code on Microsoft Windows.

 For failing CI builds, the issue may not be related to the PR itself.
-Such failures are usually related to flakey tests.
+Such failures are usually related to flaky tests.
 These failures can be ignored (authors don't need to fix unrelated issues), but please file a GH issue so the test gets fixed eventually.

 ### Commit Messages